 Action in Writing Is Essential In writing a life story, it is important to pay attention to three aspects: action, character, and setting.
 These will enhance your story every time.
 To neglect these elements is to risk having your story fall flat.
 In this article, we will concentrate on action.
 When you use action in […]

 Everyone should work on improving your writing.
 Find tips and theories about improving your craft.

-The people in your story are your characters.
-It is your job to bring vivid literary characters to the attention of your readers.
-You must use descriptive writing to present believable characters.
-Without other people, our lives and memoirs risk becoming dull.
+Without other people, our lives and our memoirs risk becoming dull.
 Although ideas are pivotal for many individuals, relationships are even more commanding.
 We are intrigued with who other people are and how they function.
 “Who’s that?
 What are they doing?
 Where did they come from?”
 These are question we want answered.
 To write a […]

 As you articulate your theme, ask yourself if this theme is really yours–does it reflect your present understanding of your story and of life itself?